aarmour/console-react-poc/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

 Note that this project uses [CSS Modules](https://github.com/css-modules/css-modules), so you will need to configure your bundler with the appropriate [loader](https://github.com/css-modules/webpack-demo) or [plugin](https://github.com/css-modules/css-modulesify).
+See the [examples](examples) for help.

 #### UMD